TfL Rail: Shenfield branch

 TfL Rail took over operations from Abellio Greater Anglia on 31 May 2015.
 TfL Rail subsequently introduced a fleet of new trains.
 On 22 June 2017, Class 345 trains entered passenger service on the Shenfield branch.

-The Class 315 trains continued to be maintained at the existing Ilford depot, but the Class 345 trains are maintained at Old Oak Common and Ilford depots.
+The Class 315 trains continued to be maintained at the existing Ilford depot, with the Class 345 trains maintained at both Old Oak Common and Ilford depots.

 Heathrow branch

 TfL Rail inherited five units from Heathrow Connect when it took over operations on 20 May 2018.
 These trains were used to operate the existing half-hourly (2tph) service to Heathrow.
 On 30 July 2020, Class 345 trains entered passenger service on the Heathrow branch.
 The last Class 360 trains were withdrawn in September 2020.

 Reading branch

 On 26 September 2019, TfL Rail announced that it would take over the Paddington to Reading stopping services on 15 December 2019, using Class 345 trains in place of the Class 387 and Class 165 trains used by Great Western Railway.
 Before that, on 25 November 2019 six GWR services a day started to operate using Class 345 trains, operated by TfL, to get drivers ready and stock in place for the main 15 December switch over.